CmdrApollo/ZineScript/docs/index.md

 ## Where do I go From Here?

 From here, I recommend you check out the [tutorial](tutorial/)!
-Otherwise, you can just straight into the [documentation](documentation/)!
+Otherwise, you can just jump straight into the [documentation](documentation/)!